Guide

 1. Communication Skills

-Communication skills are essential for success in almost any role within an organization.
-Good communication fosters collaboration, prevents misunderstandings, and strengthens team cohesion.
+Communication skills are crucial for success in almost any role within an organization.
+Good communication skills foster collaboration, prevent misunderstandings, and strengthen team spirit.
 Skill management should therefore also promote the development of these soft skills.

 2. Problem-Solving Skills